-Price of blood glucose strips varies across regions.
-The price is high in developed countries, compared to less developed countries.
-In USA the price for single blood glucose test strip is around $0.75.
-In UK, Germany, France, Italy, and Spain the price for single blood glucose test strip is the range of $0.4-$0.6.
-In less developed countries like India, China and African countries have price of around $0.1-$0.2 per strip.
+The price of blood glucose strips varies across regions.
+The price is high in developed countries compared to less developed countries.
+In USA the price of single blood glucose test strip is around $0.75.
+In the UK, Germany, France, Italy, and Spain the price of a single blood glucose test strip is in the region of $0.4-$0.6.
+In less developed economies like India, China and Africa, the price is approximately $0.1-$0.2 per strip.

 Blood glucose test strips consist of a porous fabric or material such as polyamide, polyolefin, polysulfone, or cellulose.
 Chemicals on test strips include enzymes, coenzymes, mediators and indicators.
 Water, tramethylbenzidine, carboxymethylcellulose, glucose oxidase, horseradish peroxidase, dialyzed carboxylated vinyl acetate ethyl copolymer latex, are other raw materials used.
 These raw materials are procured from chemical manufacturing companies.
-The manufactured strips are packaged with absorbent packs of silica gel and dried at 30oC and 25 mm/Hg vacuum, and are then distributed directly to retailers, wholesalers and other end-users such as medical stores, hospitals, medical professionals and health care centers.
+The manufactured strips are packaged with absorbent packs of silica gel and dried at 30oC and 25 mm/Hg vacuum, and are then distributed directly to retailers, wholesalers, and other end-users such as medical stores, hospitals, medical professionals, and health care centers.

-Blood glucose test strips are available either free on prescription or can be bought from pharmacies or online.
-They are primarily used by hospitals, health clinics and individuals suffering from diabetes, blood disorder, blindness and kidney disorder.
-The blood glucose test strip manufacturers promote the test strips through various channels including physicians and pharmacy chains.
+Blood glucose test strips are available free on prescription or can be bought from pharmacies or online.
+They are primarily used by hospitals, health clinics and individuals suffering from diabetes, blood disorders, blindness, and kidney disorders.
+The blood glucose test strips are promoted through various channels including physicians and pharmacy chains.